kstenerud/concise-encoding/cbe-specification.md

 ### Comment

 Comments are not supported in CBE.
-An encoder **MUST** skip all comments when encoding to CBE.
+An encoder **MUST** skip all comments when converting CTE to CBE.

 ### Padding